-Serum sickness, a reaction characterized by fever, rash, myalgia, and arthralgia, can occur in patients who receive chimeric monoclonal antibody therapy.
-Serum sickness is considered as a rare adverse event following rituximab therapy.
-We report a case of serum sickness in a newly treated patient with rituximab for pemphigus vulgaris.
+Serum sickness, a reaction presenting with a classic triad (fever, rash, myalgia/arthralgia) and considered as a rare adverse event following monoclonal antibodies and specifically following treatment with rituximab.
+This report describes a case of serum sickness in a newly treated young male patient with rituximab for pemphigus vulgaris.